xolox/vim-session/README.md

 ### The `:DeleteSession` command

 Using this command you can delete any of the sessions created by this plug-in.
 If the session you are trying to delete is currently active in another Vim instance you'll get a warning and nothing happens.
-You can use use a bang (!) as in `:DeleteSession! ...` to ignore the warning and delete the session anyway.
+You can use a bang (!) as in `:DeleteSession! ...` to ignore the warning and delete the session anyway.

 Note that this command only deletes the session script, it leaves your open tab pages and windows exactly as they were.